TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/lesson.md

 ##Learning Objectives
 Students will be able to...

-* Define and identify: IDE, Python
+* Define and identify: **IDE**, **Python**
-* Identify key concepts of the course
+* Identify the key concepts that will be covered in the course
-* Log into their account for on-line IDE
+* Set up and log into an account for online IDE
-* Save and turn in file via IDE
+* Save and turn in a file via the IDE

 ##Materials/Preparation
-* Update the collaboration policy, IDE information, grading percentages, and general syllabus for your preferences in the course.
+* Update the collaboration policy, IDE information, grading percentages, and general syllabus based on your preferences and school's requirements
 * Create an account on Cloud9 and update the worksheet with your username
 * Update the worksheet with file naming and turn in conventions
 * Read through the handout, lesson, and lab so that you are familiar with the requirements and can assist students